lpmi-13/current-projects/README.md

 - eg, creating incomplete recursive functions
 - then after a time delay, showing the solution
 - unclear what other input would be helpful/useful during this visual input...sounds?

-## 72) Use Kialo to generate compare/contrast materials
-- still need to export discussions manually (boo)
-- Kialo-Parser only works with python2 (possibly PR?)
-- generate a more robust data structure to ingest into a web app
-- create simple web interface to show one argument, and have users select the either a supporting statement or a counterstatement (possibly add adverbial conjunctions?)

-## 74) Implement BookFace as a mobile app in React Native
-- working title: Solodex
-- Facebook, but no data leaves
-- A place to write notes in a well-designed format about family/friends
-- Set reminders for yourself to send Xmas cards, birthday cards, etc
-- Instead of people adding you, only you add people
-- Kind of like a digital rolodex

 ## 77) map out different tech skill areas to target with TechEd